-The print copies of the OJ in English from 1973 until 2013 are available in the remote storage of Middle Temple Library.
+The hard copies of the OJ in English from 1973 to 2013 are available in Middle Temple Library.

 Legislation glossary

 What is a CELEX number?

 A CELEX number is a unique identifier for most documents on EUR-Lex.
 It can be used for searching for documents irrespective of their language.
 This number is assigned to both legislative documents as well as cases.
 For more information: https://eur-lex.europa.eu/content/tools/eur-lex-celex-infographic-A3.pdf